nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/tools.en.md

   - to reallocate resources via political systems so that as many people as possible can survive
   - we all have different definitions of "how to ensure as many people as possible can survive"
-    - e.g. Confucianism: everyone has their own duties
+    - e.g. Confucianism: everyone has their duties
     - e.g. Elitism: the most capable should take over
     - e.g. Legalism: ruling the country by law
     - e.g. Welfarism: we are all equal
-    - e.g. Anarchism: to let people to find their own paths from absolute freedom
+    - e.g. Anarchism: to let people find their paths from absolute freedom

 > How have we increased memory, thought, and reasoning?
 >